Events

 Reporting

-The SAFE Program is administered jointly by the Office of Economic Development (OED) and Community Services Department (CSD).
+The SAFE Program is administered jointly by the Office of Economic Development (OED) and the Community Services Department (CSD)

-- CSD: Project Manager: Day-to-day coordination and applicant technical assistance
+- Project Manager (CSD): Day-to-day program coordination and applicant technical assistance

 Project Manager: